 6. Discerning power

-In all the energy and activity in team dynamics, you need to practice to see the difference between people’s ‘needs’ and ‘wants’ to separate what deserves your attention and what not.
+In all the energy and activity in team dynamics, you need to practice to see the difference between people’s ‘needs’ and ‘wants’ to separate what deserves your attention and whatnot.

 According to Maslow’s “Hierarchy of Needs” needs can be categorised and ordered as basic needs, psychological needs and self-fulfilment needs.
 Our attention will focus on the last two.
 Wants are desires, not needs.
-They can be considered as goals or nice to haves.
+They can be considered as goals or nice to have.
 Scrum Masters need to discern these categories first and foremost for themselves, and secondly around them.

 A basic drive of a servant leader is the desire to help others.
 We strive to create an environment for others to become successful.
 The overall success and achievement is more important than the success of the individual.
 Your role is to pull, rather than push, as it is not about you, but the people that need to be ready for change.
 You show respect for people and empowered teams as you let the team decide, listen and wait more than you tell, and reveal instead of resolve.